Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/Microsoft.Identity.Web/README.md

 ![image](https://user-images.githubusercontent.com/13203188/64253058-ba1ce300-cf1c-11e9-8f01-88180fc0faed.png)

-### Protected web APIS - Startup.cs
+### Protected web APIs - Startup.cs

 To enable the web API to accept tokens emitted by the Microsoft identity platform, you need to replace, in your web API Startup.cs file, the call to:

 ```CSharp
 using Microsoft.Identity.Web;